 Revenue Enablement Institute defines it as “a management model that better aligns sales, marketing, and customer success teams and the assets, systems, and processes that support the coherent set of customer and company goals.”
 According to Forbes, RevOps aligns marketing, sales, and customer success through customer lifecycle to drive revenue growth.
 Tech Target offers a third viewpoint by describing it as “the strategic integration of sales, marketing and service departments to provide a better end-to-end view to administration and management, while leaving day-to-day processes within the departments.
 The holistic approach of RevOps is designed to break down silos between departments.”

-There is certainly nothing wrong with these definitions and they all capture critical aspects of the business model.
+There is certainly nothing wrong with these definitions and they all capture critical aspects of the business approach.
 However, traditional explanations such as these don’t always accurately reflect what we believe the approach entails and what it should achieve for your organization.

 How we define RevOps